x1angli/cvt2utf/README.md

 # Converts text files or source code files into UTF-8 encoding

-This lightweight tool converts non-UTF-encoded (such as GB2312, GBK, BIG5 encoded) files to UTF-8 encoded files.
+This lightweight tool converts text files encoded in non-UTF (such as GB2312, GBK, BIG5) to UTF-8 encoded files.
-It can either be executed from command line (CLI), or imported into other Python code.
+It can either be executed from command line interface(a.k.a "CLI" or "console"), or imported into other Python code.

 ## Installation

-### Automatic Installation (recommended)
+### Getting Started!
 1. Make sure Python 3, along with pip, is properly installed.
-1. In your CLI, execute `pip install convert2utf`
+1. In your console, execute `pip install convert2utf`

-### Manual Installation (for developers only)
-1. Make sure Python 3 is properly installed.
-1. Clone this project, or just download the .zip file from github.com and unarchive it
-1. Start CLI (command line interface), enter the local folder
-1. Setup Python virtual environment with `virtualenv ...` or `python -m venv ...`
-1. Run: `pip install -r requirements.txt`
+1. After installation, make sure the `cvt2utf` is in your PATH environment variable.

 ## Usage
 There is only one mandatory argument: filename, where you can specify the directory or file name.
-* ___Batch mode___: Pass in a directory as the input, and all text files that meets the criteria underneath it will be converted to UTF8-encoding.
+* ___Directory mode___: You should put in a directory as the input, and all text files that meets the criteria underneath it will be converted to UTF-8.
 * ___Single file mode___: If the input argument is just an individual file, it would be straightforwardly converted to UTF-8.

 ___Examples:___

-* Change all .txt files to UTF-8 encoding.
+* Changes all .txt files to UTF-8 encoding.
+Additionally, **removes BOMs** from utf_8_sig-encoded files:

-    `python cvt2utf.py "/path/to/your/repo"`
+    `cvt2utf "/path/to/your/repo" --exts txt`

-* Change all .txt files to UTF-8 encoding.
-Plus remove byte-order marks (a.k.a.
-"BOM"s or "signature"s) from existing UTF-8 files.
+* Changes all .txt files to UTF-8 encoding.
+But, leaves unchanged those utf_8_sig-encoded files:

-    `python cvt2utf.py "/path/to/your/repo" -u`
+    `cvt2utf "/path/to/your/repo" --skiputf`

-* Change all .csv files to UTF-8 encoding.
+* Changes all .csv files to UTF-8 encoding:

      Since BOM are used by some applications (such as Microsoft Excel), we want to add BOM

-    `python cvt2utf.py "/path/to/your/repo" -b -u --exts csv`
+    `cvt2utf "/path/to/your/repo" -b --exts csv`

-* Convert all .php, .js, .java, .py files to UTF-8 encoding.

-    Meanwhile, those BOMs from existing UTF-encoded files will be __removed__ .

-    `python cvt2utf.py "/path/to/your/repo" -u --exts php js java py`

 * Convert all .c and .cpp files to UTF-8 with BOMs.

     This action will also __add__ BOMs to existing UTF-encoded files.

-    Per [issue#3](https://github.com/x1angli/convert2utf/issues/3), Visual Studio may mandate BOM in source files.
+    Visual Studio may mandate BOM in source files.
 If BOMs are missing, then Visual Studio will unable to compile them.

-    `python cvt2utf.py "/path/to/your/repo" -b -u --exts c cpp`
+    `cvt2utf "/path/to/your/repo" -b --exts c cpp`

+* Converts an individual file

+    `cvt2utf "/path/to/your/repo/a.txt"`

 * After manually verify the new UTF-8 files are correct, you can remove all .bak files

-    `python cvt2utf.py "/path/to/your/repo" --cleanbak`
+    `cvt2utf cleanbak "/path/to/your/repo" `

 * Alternatively, if you are extremely confident with everything, you can simply convert files without creating backups in the beginning.

-    Do __NOT__ run the command in this way, unless you know what you are doing!

-    `python cvt2utf.py "/path/to/your/repo" --overwrite`

-* Converts an individual file

-    `python cvt2utf.py "/path/to/your/repo/a.txt"`
+    Use the `--nobak` option with **extra caution**!

+    `cvt2utf "/path/to/your/repo" --nobak`

-* Show help information
+* Display help information

-    `python cvt2utf.py -h`
+    `cvt2utf -h`

-#### (Linux only) Directly run the program

-Sometimes, you may want to run the program without specifying the Python interpretor, such as:

-    ./cvt2utf.py "/path/to/your/repo"

-(Note the leading `python` command is missing here)

-To achieve this, you first need to grant the execution permission onto the Python, (skip this provided it already have the eXecution permission:

-    sudo chmod +x ./cvt2utf.py

-Then activate the virtual environment:

-    . venv/bin/activate

-Next, make sure dependencies are installed

-    pip install -r requirements.txt

-Finally, execute the file: (you could add command arguments here):

-    ./cvt2utf.py "/path/to/your/repo"

-You might want to use absolute path for this program if you are running it in an arbitrary working directory.
+* Show version information

+    `cvt2utf -v`

 ## Miscellaneous

+### 1. About BOM

 By default, the converted output text files will __NOT__ contain BOM (byte order mark).